Geotechnical Laboratory Overview

 Some of the basic and specialized laboratory services include, but are not limited to:

 - Compaction testing

 - Automated data collection system installation and monitoring

 - Large- and small-scale load tests for structural foundations

 - Quality assurance

-Current activities and services performed by the GTL are to: 1) study the material properties of soil and structural backfills for pavement and earth-retaining structures; 2) advance the state-of-the-practice of geotechnical instrumentation and remote automated systems; 3) assess the long-term performance of geotechnical assets; and 4) evaluate and advance testing methods; and 5) perform load and resistance factor design (LRFD) calibrations.
+Current activities and services performed by the GTL are to: 1) study the material properties of soil and structural backfills for pavement and earth-retaining structures; 2) study drainage of pavement bases and subbases; 3) study geotechnical aspects of pavements; 4) evaluate erosion resistance of stream beds based on soil characteristics; 5) advance the state of the practice of geotechnical instrumentation and remote automated systems; 6) assess the long-term performance and resilience of geotechnical assets; 7) evaluate and advance innovative testing methods; and 8) perform load and resistance factor design (LRFD) calibrations.

-The indoor facility has equipment to characterize soil and aggregate materials for both research studies and production projects.
-Special equipment includes two 12-inch direct shear device, a 6-inch diameter triaxial unit, a 6-inch resilient modulus device, and a 20-kip universal testing machine.
-The Laboratory also has a variety of fixtures and auxiliary equipment to conduct a variety of specialized tests to include the evaluation of innovative instrumentation for geotechnical applications.
+The indoor facility has equipment to characterize soil and aggregate materials for both research studies and demonstration projects.
+Special equipment includes two 12-inch direct shear devices, a 6-inch diameter triaxial unit, a 6-inch resilient modulus device, an erosion function apparatus, and a 20-kip universal testing machine.
+The indoor facility also has a variety of fixtures and auxiliary equipment to conduct a variety of specialized tests to include the evaluation of innovative instrumentation for geotechnical applications.